dmcg/minutest/docs/README.md

         // another test will use a new fixture instance test("fixture is fresh") {
-            // you can also access the fixture as 'it' if it reads nicer assertTrue(it.isEmpty())
+            // you can also access the fixture as 'fixture' if it reads nicer assertTrue(fixture.isEmpty())

             // or use the implicit 'this'
             assertFalse(isNotEmpty())